-Like in England and Wales, even in cases where spouses mutually agree to the divorce, proof that the marriage has irretrievably broken down is still required.
-However, when both spouses agree to the divorce, they can file a petition for divorce after one year of separation, unlike in England and Wales, where a two years’ separation is required.
+Even in cases where spouses mutually agree to the divorce, proof that the marriage has irretrievably broken down is still required.
+However, when both spouses agree to the divorce, they can file a petition for divorce after one year of separation.

 Moreover, petitions for divorce can only be presented to the court after a couple has been married for a year, except where there is unreasonable behaviour or adultery.

 Irrespective of how a marriage was solemnised, divorced will be granted by the court at the petition of one spouse, both spouses, or one spouse with the consent of the other, provided that the requirements and circumstances established by artículo 81 are met.
 (My own English translation.
 Not official.)

 The said requirements and circumstances established by artículo 81 Código Civil vary, depending on whether divorce is by mutual consent (consensual) or defended (contencioso):